John of Howden: Works

 John is known only by the various spiritual writings attributed to him.
-There are certain texts in Latin, including Philomela (Song of Love) (the influence of which may be seen in Richard Rolle's Incendium amoris and Melos amoris); Canticum amoris (Song of Love); Cythara (Cittern); Quinquaginta cantica, Quinquaginta salutationes (Fifty Songs; Fifty Salutations), and several other shorter Latin poems.
+There are certain texts in Latin, including Philomena (The Nightingale) (the influence of which may be seen in Richard Rolle's Incendium amoris and Melos amoris); Canticum amoris (Song of Love); Cythara (Cittern); Quinquaginta cantica, Quinquaginta salutationes (Fifty Songs; Fifty Salutations), and several other shorter Latin poems.

 There are also works written in Anglo-Norman.
 One, Li Rossignos (The Nightingale) is a re-working of Howden's own Latin Philomena, with borrowings from the anonymous Desere iam anima (Abandon Now O Soul).
 Internal evidence suggests the poem was written before 1282.

 For a long time, it has been assumed that he was the John of Howden who was prebendary of the church of Howden in Yorkshire.
 Recently, however, this has been questioned.
+The prebendary has been identified with Master John of London, canon of Auckland and sometime master of Kepier Hospital in Durham and a noted student of astrology, who was appointed first (or senior) prebendary of Howden minster before 1268.
+He died in 1272.